palantir/atlasdb/docs/source/schemas/dynamic_columns.rst

    others we have seen so far.
 At that point, we know we have seen all the smallest tasks (because it is in sorted order).
 9. "Find the smallest todos for everyone whose name begins with J" is NOT easy.
-While this conceivably can be split into two parts (a row prefix scan for J, and then the aforementioned getRowsColumnRange), the range scan for J is potentially costly, as it needs to iterate through every todo for people whose names do indeed begin with J.
+While this conceivably can be split into two parts (a row prefix scan for J, and then the aforementioned ``getRowsColumnRange``), the range scan for J is potentially costly, as it needs to iterate through every todo for people whose names do indeed begin with J.

-Notice, though, that all of the queries apart from 9 can be answered without a KVS-level range scan.
+Notice, though, that all of the queries apart from 9 can be answered without a row range scan.

 Using Dynamic Columns
 ---------------------